Noblesse013/ai_self-love-generator/README.md

-# AI Self-Love Generator
+# Self-Love Generator

 ![image](https://github.com/user-attachments/assets/8baca006-af8d-4e85-a7e1-3868a209429d)

-An AI-powered tool for singles to embrace self-love during Valentine's.
+A tool for singles to embrace self-love during Valentine's.
 Generate personalized affirmations and reminders of your worth!

 ##  How to Use
 1. **Clone the repo:**